system76/docs/_articles/nvidia-nvs.md

 ---
 layout: article
-title: Software - Use 8 displays with NVIDIA NVS GPU
+title: Display - Use 8 displays with NVIDIA NVS GPU
 description: >
   Use 8 displays with a NVIDIA NVS GPU
 keywords: